It’s a common misconception for those new to the ketogenic diet to expect an immediate physical and mental boost, but

-When we consume carbohydrates, our body converts them to glycogen, which is stored in our muscles and saved for energy.
-For each gram of glycogen that is stored, we gain roughly 2.7 grams of water.
+When we consume carbohydrates, our body converts the excess to glycogen which is stored in our muscles and liver and saved for energy.
+For each gram of glycogen that is stored, we gain anywhere from 2.7 – 4 grams of water.
 When the body stores more water, the kidneys retain more sodium, which can lead to the bloating effects of high-carb meals.

 By drastically restricting carbohydrates, this leads to the body shedding water weight rapidly, which is why dehydration is the most common side effect of a ketogenic diet that you will likely experience in the first few weeks.

 Dehydration can beget its own slew of unpleasant side effects, primarily constipation.
 This is one of the biggest challenges people on the keto diet face.
-Being constipated will leave you unable to maintain ketosis as it increases blood sugar and stress hormones.
+Being constipated can significantly reduce the quality of life and throw you off your keto regimen.

-While on a keto diet, constipation can also result from an electrolyte deficiency (especially potassium, sodium, calcium, and magnesium), and not consuming enough fibrous vegetables and fermented foods and drinks.
+While on the keto diet, constipation can also result from an electrolyte deficiency (especially potassium, sodium, calcium, and magnesium), and not consuming enough fibrous vegetables and fermented foods and drinks.

 While on a ketogenic diet, your body will absolutely require a much higher intake of water, so drink up!
 This holds especially true in the first few weeks of the diet when your body is still adapting to the change.

-While the amount of water consumption needed daily varies from person to person and depends on a variety of factors, including one’s health and environment, the general rule of thumb is to drink about one ounce of water per every kilogram you weigh, daily.
+While the amount of water consumption needed daily varies from person to person and depends on a variety of factors, the general rule of thumb is to drink about one ounce of water per every kilogram you weigh, daily.
 For example, if you weigh 90 kg, aim for about 90 oz of water per day, minimum (and be sure to take a sip at least every 45-60 minutes throughout the day).